 Please escort your child to their class by 8:25.
 At Pine Shores Campus EC Parents should park in the North Sanctuary parking lot.
 Grades parents may park in the Community Center Parking lot.
 If you have a child in both programs, please park in the EC lot.
-Arrivals after 8:30 will be marked as tardy.
+Arrivals after 8:30 will be marked as tardy (with the exception of Meadowlark and Plover).